Don't Turn Your Back: Release

-Platina did not keep "Don't Turn Your Back" in their vaults for that long as a follow-up to "I Should Be Glad" had to be released, as it had begun to drop out of the charts at the time.'
+Platina Records did not keep "Don't Turn Your Back" unreleased for long, as "I Should Be Glad" had begun to drop out of the charts and required a follow-up.'
 On 14 May 1965, Platina released "Don't Turn Your Back" as a single, backed by "Hound Dog", which was a Leiber–Stoller composition.
 This was the first time a cover song by the group was released, as both the A-side and B-sides of their two previous singles were original compositions.
 It was initially released in sleeves with both pink and orange text.
 Due to the success the single would get, it was eventually re-pressed in November 1965, and featured an alternate picture sleeve that featured a different photo of the band altogether.

-Released in time for their summer tour, it similarly to its predecessors became a huge commercial success on both Sweden's record charts Kvällstoppen and Tio i Topp.
+Released in time for their summer tour, it became a commercial success on both Sweden's record charts Kvällstoppen and Tio i Topp.
 It entered Kvällstoppen on 6 June at a position of 14, before reaching number two on 20 July, a position it held for one week.
 It was last seen on the chart on 14 September at a position of 16.
 It spent 16 weeks on the chart, seven of which were in the top-ten and three in the top-five.
 On Tio i Topp it was also successful, being voted in at number 11 on 29 May.
 It also peaked at number two on 12 June, a position it also would hold for a week.
 It was kept from the number one spot by "Here Comes the Night" by Them.
 It was last seen on 24 July of that year at a position of 12.
 In total, "Don't Turn Your Back" spent nine weeks on the chart.

-"Don't Turn Your Back" nor its B-side were included on any studio albums the group released during the 1960s.
-It was however featured as the lead track from their eponymous debut EP, released three weeks after the single on 4 June 1965, and following the group's contract with Platina expiring in 1967, also included on Hits Volym 1 in August 1967.
+Neither "Don't Turn Your Back" nor its B-side were included on any studio albums the group released during the 1960s.
+However, it was featured as the lead track from their eponymous debut EP, released three weeks after the single on 4 June 1965, and following the group's contract with Platina Records expiring in 1967, also included on Hits Volym 1 in August 1967.
 That same month, a compilation album named The Best Of Tages was released, which included "Don't Turn Your Back" as the third track.
 The track's first release on compact disc was on a CD-reissue of a compilation album named Tages, 1964–1968!, released on 18 November 1992, where the song was the third track.
 Both sides of the single would be released on the This One's For You Box Set, released on 28 November 1964 together with all the group's other recordings.